 After identifying a suitable funding opportunity and developing the proposal plan, it is time to start writing!
-Every sponsor has its own requirements, and this page will provide strategies and logistics for writing proposals for common sponsors.
+Every sponsor has their own requirements, and this page will provide strategies and logistics for writing proposals for common sponsors.

 Best practices for all proposals